Guenzler/movie_api/readme.md

 After registration, login with username and password to
 POST /login
+Keys username and password must be in lowercase
+username: yourUsername
+password: yourPassword

 After successful login, you will obtain a token
 Token must be sent as bearer token in authorization header with each request